ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 `map` can be interpreted right from its signature: given a function from `a` to `b`, and a list of `a`s, it returns a list of `b`s, obtained by applying the function to every element of the input array.

-`foldr` is a right-to-left `fold`; it requires a binary function say `f`, an initial element of type `b` (the "accumulator") and a list of `a`s, and recursively applies `f` to the accumulator and the current first element of the remaining list.
+`foldr` is a type of _fold_ that is, an operator which reduces a set of things to a single summary value with a certain policy, i.e. function; it requires a binary function say `f`, an initial element of type `b` and a list of `a`s, and recursively applies `f` to the current first element of the remaining list and an accumulator value, which is returned as result.
 For example:

 {% highlight haskell %}
 > foldr (+) 3 [1,4,10,24]